 Azure AD B2B provides API around it so you can build your onboarding process and send invitations to apps.
 Or you can use the default one in the service.

-The key scenario: An organization is using applications based on Azure AD and wants to collaborate in these applications with another business.
+The key scenario: An organization is using applications based on Azure AD and wants to collaborate in them with another business.
 Azure AD B2B allows working together by granting access to these apps to users from another Azure AD tenant.

 Azure AD B2C